 About:

-Native to Southern Europe, Campanula medium is an annual or biennial flowering plant that blooms in spring and summer with broad, perfectly, bell-shaped blossoms in a variety of softly sophisticated hues.
-They provide an abundance of pollen and nectar that attracts both butterflies and honey bees.
-In flower language, Canterbury Bells symbolize faith, gratitude, and constancy.
+Native to Southern Europe, Campanula medium is an annual or biennial flowering plant that blooms in spring and summer with broad, perfectly bell-shaped blossoms in various softly sophisticated hues.
+They provide an abundance of pollen and nectar that attracts butterflies and honey bees.

 Growing Zones: | 3 to 9 |